On Tuesday, Jan. 23, 2024, at 7 p.m. in Pollak Theatre

-On Tuesday January 23 2024, at 7 PM in Pollak Theater, best selling Author Dr. Doug Tallamy professor of Entomology at University of Delaware and author of Nature’s Best Hope and the Nature of Oaks will present on what you can do in your own yard or balcony to fight climate change, create climate resiliency, and create beauty in your own backyard.
+The School of Science is proud to host best-selling author Doug Tallamy, Ph.D., professor of Entomology at University of Delaware and author of Nature’s Best Hope and the Nature of Oaks will present on what you can do in your own yard or balcony to fight climate change, create climate resiliency, and create beauty in your own backyard.
 Fighting Climate Change at Home: Homegrown National Park will present listeners with a road map on how to fight climate change and create a more ecologically resilient landscape.

-The talk will be followed by Q & A and a book signing.
+The talk will be followed by Q&A and a book signing and a reception.
 The public is encouraged to bring their own copies of Tallamy books for signature.
 This will be the first presentation of the 2024 Climate Crisis Teach-in and the School of Science.
 This event is co-sponsored by the Schools of Social Work and the Leon Hess School of Business.
 The reception is co-sponsored by Monmouth Conservation Foundation.